Hamilton dominates Saudi practice ahead of key title weekend

 He will wear it again in the Jeddah street race and at the season finale in Abu Dhabi next weekend.

-British Housing Minister Michael Gove and survivors of the 2017 Grenfell Tower fire, which killed 72 people, criticised the team for the deal with the Kingspan company whose branding will be visible on their cars.
+British Housing Minister Michael Gove and survivors of the 2017 Grenfell Tower fire, which killed 72 people, criticised the team for the deal with the Kingspan company.

 The Irish company produces insulation and cladding products.